LagosPortugalGuide.com

 Albufeira or Lagos for a family holiday during the peak season

-If you’re planning a family holiday with young children (3-11) during the peak season (Jul-Aug), then Lagos is probably the better destination.
-Albufeira New Town would be totally unsuitable, with excessive drinking, partying and noise continuing late into the night.
-Albufeira Old Town is suitable for families, but it is often too hectic for families with young children.
+If you are planning a family holiday with young children (3-11) during the peak season (Jul-Aug), then Lagos is probably the better destination.
+Albufeira New Town is generally unsuitable, with excessive drinking, partying, and noise continuing late into the night.
+Albufeira Old Town is suitable for families, though often too hectic for those with young children.

-The far eastern side of Albufeira (from Santa Eulália to the town of Olhos de Água) is where many of the Algarve’s mega-hotel complexes are situated, with their swimming pools, children’s clubs and family activities.
-This area is far from the chaotic Strip and is ideal if you are after a hassle-free, family package holiday.
+The far eastern side of Albufeira (from Santa Eulália to the town of Olhos de Água) is where many of the Algarve’s large hotel complexes are situated, with their swimming pools, children’s clubs, and family activities.
+This area is far from the chaotic Strip and is ideal if you seek a hassle-free, family package holiday.

-If you are planning a family holiday with teenagers, Albufeira Old Town makes a better choice than Lagos, as it is closer to all of the excitement of the central Algarve, with its waterparks, theme parks and general buzzing atmosphere.
+If you are planning a family holiday with teenagers, Albufeira Old Town is often a better choice than Lagos, as it is closer to all the excitement of the central Algarve, with its waterparks, theme parks, and energetic atmosphere.

 Insight: The beaches of Albufeira and Lagos are equally suited for children, with soft golden sands, and clean seawaters that are supervised by lifeguards.